jason-tung/mnist/README.md

 **EDIT**
 The neural network bug has been fixed, neural net predicts with 90-100% accuracy.

-**CREDITS**
-At 11:10 PM I was on the verge of giving up.
+I was on the verge of giving up.
 I had already squashed several bugs, but the network still wasn't working.
 It was then that I prayed to my Lord and Savior Jesus Christ.
 It was not thirty seconds later when I spotted lr=1e-6: the learning rate was set too low for the model to learn anything in a reasonable amount of time.

 I thank my Lord and Savior Jesus Christ for letting me finish this project.